kimjoar/writings/backbone-mixins.md

 As we can see from the code, a mixin has access to `this` in the same way as the model, collection or view itself.
-Additionally, mixins can potentially be self-contained, i.e. the view does not need to know anything about them.
+Additionally, mixins can potentially be self-contained, i.e. because `initialize`, `render` and `events` can be extended the component we mix into does not need to know anything about the the mixin.
 This makes it especially easy to include a new mixin or remove one that is in use.

 Implementation
 --------------